Genesys Cloud support of 10DLC (10-Digit Long Code)

 What happens if I don’t register?

 If you no longer want to use your 10DLC numbers due to this change, release them from Genesys Cloud in the SMS Inventory, and no further charges will be incurred.
-You might also consider using a different number type such as a toll-free number or a short code each of which have their own registration processes.
+You might also consider using a different number type such as a toll-free number or a short code although each of which have their own registration processes.

 Does every program need to be registered?